The list below is deprecated.

 - Salima – 22 Nguyen An Nninh, (1st floor inside An Tam Hotel) , District 1 – Family run business aiming to provide the halal restaurant experience in Saigon.

-- The Daun – 305 Ly Tu Trong, District 1 – Great halal restaurant managed by a Singaporean Muslim,
+- The Daun – 305 Ly Tu Trong, District 1 – Great halal restaurant managed by a Singaporean Muslim.
+One of the most realiable halal restaurants in Saigon.

 - Kedai Makanan Halal Idriss – 12N Nguyen Thi Tan, P.3, District 8 – serves halal Vietnamese and Cham cuisine in more of a Vietnamese restaurant environment.
 Worth the visit if you have the time.
-Very pleasant family runs this restaurant.
+Very pleasant family runs this restaurant.-> STILL OPEN.

 Phu Nhuan District